Plasma One Lite Card Review 2026

 - Real-time push notifications on every transaction

-- Self-custodial wallet model: Plasma cannot move funds without an Authorized Action you sign
+- Self-custodial wallet model: Plasma cannot move funds without an action you sign

 The self-custody architecture is the single most important security feature.
 Even if Plasma's servers are compromised, an attacker cannot move your stablecoin balance without your authentication.
 The trade-off is that there is no central party to recover funds if you lose access to your authentication method.
 Account deletion or device loss can result in complete loss of the underlying wallet.